 Students without a Social Security Number (SSN)

 Please be aware that Blue Cross Blue Shield of Massachusetts created a numeric code to enroll you in health insurance.
-That numeric code is displayed on your 1095-B form, and IS NOT a SSN issued by the United States government.
-Please consult a tax advisor if you have questions.
+That numeric code is displayed on your 1095-B form and IS NOT a SSN issued by the United States government.
+Please consult a tax adviser if you have questions.